7 Different Bulk Bag Discharge Types Explained

 In duffle bottom FIBCs, the entire bottom of the bag fully opens to discharge the contents of the bag immediately.
 These types of bags are efficient for bulk items that are clumpy and come in masses.

-As there’s no control over the flow of material, extra precautionary measures are to be taken when dealing with duffle bottom discharge.
+As there’s no control over the flow of material, extra precautionary measures must be taken when dealing with duffle bottom discharge.

 5. Diaper Bottom